Frequently Asked Questions – II

 My article in last month’s ezine, “Frequently Asked Questions” has sparked a lot of mail.
 Jessica, especially, had a lot of questions.
-Again we see resistance to the idea that the remedy should be taken in water and succussed (“succussed” means pounding the bottle into your opposite palm several times) before each dose.
+Again we see resistance to the idea that the remedy should be taken in water–as if it were MY idea and not Hahnemann’s–and succussed (“succussed” means pounding the bottle into your opposite palm) before each dose.

 Scholarly reader, Jessica, challenged me to show her where in the Organon it says to put the remedy in water.
-(Jessica’s comments are in Itlaics and my comments below are in black):
+(Jessica’s comments are in Itlaics and my Organon “translations” are in bold black):

 “I have been scanning The Organon.
 I did not notice where Hahnemann suggested giving a remedy in water.
 I noticed he writes that even a remedy given in water can be given too much.
 Could you clear me up on this?”–Jessica.